MartinRobinette/tafl/README.md

 ## AI

-The current AI is using minimax with alph beta pruning.
+The current AI is using minimax with alpha beta pruning.
 It is set to look 4 moves past the current turn.

-The current evaluation function benifits having more pieces and having thoese pieces spread out over the board.
+The current evaluation function benefits having more pieces and having those pieces spread out over the board.